Function List

 getSize(id)

-returns the size of texture id
+returns the size of the texture id

 shadertoy